-- 1 Since 2006, Opportunity Fund grants have been given to all the Government and Government-aided schools, junior colleges and centralised institute, independent schools, specialised schools and Government-supported special education schools, and the Institute of Technical Education (ITE).
-The Opportunity Fund was extended to the polytechnics from 2013.
-The schools and institutions use the grants to level up co-curricular development opportunities for Singapore Citizen students from low income households. - 2 From January 2022, the basis of computing Opportunity Fund grants for general education schools was revised to a fixed grant tiered by levels and a variable grant based on the number of MOE Financial Assistance Scheme students to provide greater support to schools to help their Singapore Citizen students from low income households. - 3 During the financial year, \$23.6 million was disbursed to the schools and institutions, and \$17.6 million was recovered.
-The recovery was high in FY 2021, similar to FY 2020, with the continued curtailment of overseas trips and enrichment programmes due to the COVID-19 pandemic.
+- 1 Opportunity Fund grants are given to all the Government and Government-aided schools, junior colleges and Millennia Institute, independent schools, specialised schools and Government-supported special education schools, the polytechnics and the Institute of Technical Education (ITE).
+The schools and institutions use the grants to level up co-curricular development opportunities for Singapore Citizen students from low-income households. - 2 From January 2022, the basis of computing Opportunity Fund grants for general education schools was revised to a fixed grant tiered by levels and a variable grant based on the number of MOE Financial Assistance Scheme students to provide greater support to schools to help their Singapore Citizen students from low-income households. - 3 During the financial year, \$20.1 million was disbursed to the schools and institutions, and \$13.9 million was recovered.